-Consumers looking to reap the potential benefits of cannabidiol (CBD), the wildly popular non-intoxicating cannabinoid found in the cannabis plant, will likely run into not only CBD oil, but also a variety of CBD creams and other topicals.
+Consumers looking to reap the potential benefits of cannabidiol (CBD), the wildly popular non-intoxicating cannabinoid found in the cannabis plant, will likely run into not only CBD oil, but also many different types of CBD cream and other topical CBD products.

-CBD-infused topicals include lotions, salves, creams, or transdermal patches that are applied on the skin for relief on the surface or even deeper in muscle tissue.
+CBD-infused topicals include lotions, salves, and creams that are applied on the skin for relief on the surface or a bit deeper in muscle tissue.
 CBD cream, as the name implies, is a cream-based topical that contains CBD.
 Most beauty creams are generally made up of about half oil and half water.

-“CBD cream is a topical cream infused with the phytocannabinoid CBD,” said Emma Chasen, co-founder of Eminent Consulting Firm, a cannabis education and consultancy firm.
-“It may contain the isolated compound CBD, a distillate that contains CBD as well as some other minor cannabinoids, or a broad spectrum oil that contains CBD, minor cannabinoids and terpenes.
+“CBD cream is a topical cream infused with the phytocannabinoid CBD,” said Emma Chasen, co-founder of Eminent Consulting, a cannabis education and consultancy firm.
+“It may contain the isolated compound CBD; a distillate that contains CBD as well as some other minor cannabinoids; or a broad spectrum oil that contains CBD, minor cannabinoids, and terpenes.
 It can be used to reduce pain and inflammation and/or help in the management of skin disorders when applied topically.”

 “There is research to support that phytocannabinoids, like CBD, interact with receptors and other enzymatic factors within our skin that modulate pain and inflammation,” Chasen said.
-“Because the skin is actually quite thick, when you apply CBD cream, the CBD soaks into the skin but does not make it to the bloodstream.
-It interacts with CB1 receptors — if THC is also present — and other receptor families such as the TRPV receptors and factors such as PPAR-gamma and COX-½ and TNF-alpha.
-With these interactions, CBD can modulate the pain and inflammatory response.”
+“Because the skin is actually quite thick, when you apply CBD cream, the CBD soaks into the skin but does not make it to the bloodstream.”

-The process of applying CBD topicals are similar to putting on a moisturizing lotion.
+The process of applying CBD topicals is similar to putting on a moisturizing lotion.
 However, administering the proper dosage of CBD to the skin is not as straightforward.
-It’s important to find out how many milligrams of CBD are in the topical, allowing consumers to gauge whether there’s enough of this cannabinoid to provide the therapeutic relief they seek.
-A topical with a low amount of CBD will likely be less effective than one with higher concentrations.
+It's important to find out how many milligrams of CBD are in the topical to gauge whether there's enough of this cannabinoid to provide the therapeutic relief patients seek.
+A CBD cream with a low amount of CBD will be less effective than one with higher concentrations.

 Start with a low viable dosage and gradually increase the amount of CBD cream until finding optimal therapeutic relief.
 When it comes to applying a topical infused with hemp-derived CBD, there are no known side effects to worry about.

-Chasen said when it comes to picking a specific CBD muscle and joint pain topical or cream, research is essential.
+Chasen said when it comes to picking the best CBD topical or cream for aches and pains or skin problems, research is essential.

 “Not all CBD products are created equal,” she said.
 “Therefore, make sure the product has been tested and that there is a measurable amount of CBD within the product.”

-With no regulation of CBD oil and related products in place, consumers must make sure manufacturers are doing what they say on the bottle’s label.
-In one November 2017 study, researchers tested 84 CBD products from 31 companies and found only 31% accurately labeled with the correct amount of CBD.
-One way to make sure a CBD oil’s manufacturer is reputable is by purchasing a product that includes a certificate of analysis from a third-party testing lab.
+With no regulation of CBD in place, customers must take extra steps to make sure they are purchasing quality CBD products.
+In study published in the Journal of the American Medical Association in 2017, researchers tested 84 CBD products from 31 companies and found only 31% accurately labeled with the correct amount of CBD.
+One way to make sure a CBD manufacturer is reputable is by purchasing a product that includes a certificate of analysis (COA) from a third-party testing lab.

 Many experts prefer full-spectrum products because of the potential entourage effect, which is the idea that components of the cannabis plant work better together than in isolation.